 In Pennsylvania, health insurance policies will now cover medically necessary telemedicine services that are consistent with the standard of care and provided by an in-network provider.
 This means that a contract that includes payment for covered health care services delivered through telemedicine may not be prohibited solely because of the delivery method.

 This year marked continued success for the PT Compact, which enables PTs and PTAs to gain privileges to work in multiple states with a single license.
-APTA chapters in Florida, Minnesota, and Rhode Island successfully advocated for the passage of compact legislation, while Kansas adopted background check clarifications to its existing legislation.
+APTA chapters in Alaska, Florida, Minnesota, and Rhode Island successfully advocated for the passage of compact legislation, while Kansas adopted background check clarifications to its existing legislation.
 These additions bring the number of states participating or intending to participate in the compact to 39.

 See which states are participating in the compact.

-Expansion of Imaging Authority (Arizona and Louisiana)
+Expansion of Imaging Authority (Arizona, Louisiana, and Tennessee)

 APTA Arizona scored a major victory under a new law that expands PTs' authority to order imaging, from ordering only musculoskeletal plain film radiographs to ordering all imaging.